 After reading this chapter, you should be able to answer these questions:

-- What are the current developments in financial management and the securities markets?
+- What are the trends in the global marketplace?

 Domino’s Pizza has more than 14,000 stores worldwide.
 As executive vice president of Domino’s Pizza’s international division, Mike Schlater is president of Domino’s Canada with more than 440 stores.
 Originally from Ohio, Schlater started his career with Domino’s as a pizza delivery driver and worked his way up into management.
 Schlater saved his earnings, and with some help from his brother, he was able to accept the opportunity to have the first international Domino’s franchise in Winnipeg, Manitoba, in 1983.
 Within weeks, Schlater’s store in Canada reached higher sales than his previous store in Ohio had ever attained.
 However, it was not an easy start.
 Schlater had to identify the international suppliers and get them approved to sell their products to Domino’s.
 This shows one of the challenges that organizations face when entering new global markets.
 To meet quality standards designed to protect a brand, companies must undertake an extensive review of potential new suppliers to ensure consistent product quality.
 By 2007, Schlater and a partner unified all of the franchises under one corporate umbrella, and Schlater is now president of Domino’s of Canada, Ltd., which operates more than 440 stores located in every province, as well as the Yukon and Northwest Territories.